noura2tarek/design_patterns_tasks/README.md

 This dart project implements a **Singleton design pattern**:
 This pattern is used to ensure that only one instance is made of the class.
 The project consists of the Database class and the Client class.

 # Explanation

 The **Database Class** has a private constructor(so that, it can't be instantiated), a private static instance, and getInstance method to return the instance of the Database class.

-The **Client Class** is used to check singleton pattern by creating two instances of the database class and comparing them (using compareInstances method).
+The **Client Class** is used to check singleton pattern by creating two instances of the database
+class and comparing them (using compareInstances method).

 Then, in main file:
-We create an instance of the client class and call the compareInstances method
+We create an instance of the client class and call the compareInstances method.

 # Structure